 Mindful Integration of Learning Principles in 7.05 and 8.591J

-A well-designed and implemented course not only enhances student learning, but also creates positive and inclusive learning experiences for students.
-This seminar presented the case studies of two such courses at MIT — 7.05 (Biochemistry) and 8.591J (Systems Biology).
+A well-designed and implemented course not only enhances student learning but also creates positive and inclusive learning experiences for students.
+On Wednesday, October 9, 2019, this seminar presented the case studies of two such courses at MIT — 7.05 (Biochemistry) and 8.591J (Systems Biology).

 Dr. Darcy Gordon, an MITx Digital Learning Fellow in the Department of Biology, highlighted recent multi-year, systematic curriculum redesign efforts to apply learning principles to 7.05.
 Although the original intention of incorporating learning principles into 7.05 was to enhance the current set of resources available to students on the MITx platform, students who utilized the additional resources experienced lower subject-related stress.

 Professor Gore, an Associate Professor in the Department of Physics, described how he maximizes student engagement and provides equal opportunities for students to succeed in his course.
 His presentation highlighted how he combines clear articulation of course goals, classroom norms, and expectations with the thoughtful implementation of active learning to create a positive and inclusive classroom environment.

 MITx Digital Learning Fellow, MIT Department of Biology